Seulgi: 2014–2018: Debut with Red Velvet and solo activities

 In February 2018, Seulgi was confirmed as part of the cast of Law of the Jungle in Mexico.
 In April, she was confirmed as part of the cast of the variety show Secret Unnie.
 She featured on Moonbyul's debut single "Selfish", which was released on May 23.
 Seulgi and Wendy starred in the special 100th episode of Battle Trip, which aired for the first time on July 21.
 In September, Seulgi released the digital single "Wow Thing" with Soyeon, SinB, and Chungha.
 In October, it was announced that Seulgi had been cast in the television show Cool Kids.
-On October 15, she featured on Zion.T's "Hello Tutorial", which peaked at number two on the Gaon Digital Chart.
+On October 15, she featured on Zion.T's "Hello Tutorial", which reached number two on the Gaon Digital Chart.

 2019–present: Red Velvet sub-unit, Got the Beat and solo debut

 On February 12, 2019, Seulgi released "Always", a ballad about eternal love, for the soundtrack of The Crowned Clown.

 On April 20, 2020, SM Entertainment confirmed that Seulgi would be part of Red Velvet's first sub-unit, alongside bandmate Irene.
 Red Velvet – Irene & Seulgi debuted on July 6 with the extended play (EP) Monster.
 The EP contained the studio version of Seulgi's solo song "Uncover", which was first revealed during Red Velvet's third concert tour La Rouge.
 She and Irene starred in the spin-off of Red Velvet's reality show Level Up Project!.
 On November 23, it was announced that Seulgi would translate the series of art essays Art Gallery By My Side: Love, Happiness, Sleep.

 On January 25, 2021, Seulgi featured in the music video for labelmate Yunho's "Eeny Meeny".
 On February 1, Seulgi and rapper Bewhy released a music video for the song "Born Confident" for a Volkswagen campaign.
 On March 30, it was announced that Seulgi would feature on Wendy's song "Best Friend" from her debut EP Like Water.
 On April 2, it was announced that Seulgi would host a web music program, The Wise Music Encyclopedia.
 On June 1, she started hosting her own live show, Seulgi.zip, on Naver Now.
 On June 7, Seulgi teamed up with NCT's Taeyong on the release of the demo song "Rose" on SoundCloud.
 The duo co-composed the song with producer SQUAR.
 On December 28, Seulgi featured on BamBam's song "Who Are You" from his second EP B. On December 27, Seulgi was revealed as a member of the supergroup Got the Beat, alongside bandmate Wendy.
 The group debuted on January 3, 2022.